Quantum geometric tensors from sub-bundle geometry: Applications

 \section{Applications}

-In this section, we apply the geometric concepts previously introduced to the case of Dirac fields in the semiclassical approximation, propagating on some arbitrary spacetime \cite{PhysRevD.107.044029}.
+In this section, we apply the geometric concepts introduced above to the semiclassical approximation of the Dirac equation on a general spacetime \cite{PhysRevD.107.044029}.
 Working with a non-flat connection is essential in this case.
 We show how the semiclassical expansion defines a projector $P$.
 Then, all the geometric objects describing the sub-bundle geometry can be defined as in the previous section.
-The quantum geometric tensor, together with the quantum metric and the Berry curvarure, will be tensors on phase space.
-In particular, the Berry curvature will contain a Riemann tensor contribution and can be viewed as a generalization of the static phase-space Berry curvature discussed in Refs.~\cite{Niu,Niu2,Hayata}.
+The quantum geometric tensor, together with the quantum metric and the Berry curvature, are then tensors on phase space.
+In particular, the Berry curvature contains a Riemann tensor contribution and can be viewed as a generalization of the static phase-space Berry curvature discussed in Refs.~\cite{Niu,Niu2,Hayata}.
 Finally, using these semiclassical results, we examine the particular case of Dirac fermions confined on the hyperbolic plane \cite{Comtet,Gorban,Thiang}.
 This can be seen as a continuum limit for hyperbolic Dirac materials \cite{Tummuru,Ikeda,Roy2,Roy3}.
 We show how the geometry of the hyperbolic plane has a direct impact on the quantum metric.